San Francisco City Hall Wedding Photographer

 Fourth Floor Balcony - This is San Francisco City Hall's other private ceremony location.
 Also referred to as the Fourth Floor North Gallery, it's absolutely beautiful.
 Similar to the Mayor's Balcony, you pay the price of $1,000 and they rope off the entire balcony and even set up chairs for your large event.
 On very rare occasions you might be able to convince an officiant to perform a standard civil ceremony here.
 Over the course of the 200 weddings we have photographed at San Francisco City Hall, we have discovered that certain marriage commissioners are willing to move your ceremony if there is some sort of disruption occurring in the Rotunda area.
 The 4th floor North Gallery is breathtaking and it's just another of the amazing options available to couples getting married at San Francisco City Hall.
 Click on the link for more helpful hints.

 Other Locations - Through the years we have explored the many corridors, passageways, and rooms in this building.
 For our clients that provide their own officiant, we are happy to help find a nice private location.
+We can recommend experienced professional wedding officiants who we have worked with in the past to help with this process also.

 Fun City Hall Wedding Photography